mechanistic

 Even if you lift weights once a week or three times a week, as long as you do the same total amount of work, your muscles grow about the same.
 This supports the idea that total effort over time matters more than how you split it up.

-This study says lifting weights creates muscle growth mainly because of the physical tension on muscles, not because of sweat, pump, or hormones.
-It doesn’t care if you lift a little every day or a lot once a week — what matters is the total tension over time.
+This study says lifting weights creates muscle growth mainly because of the physical pull on muscles, not because of sweat, pump, or hormones — and it doesn’t matter if you lift a little every day or a lot once a week, as long as the total pull adds up.

 Contradicting (2)